Pierre Desir: 2014 season

 Throughout training camp, Desir competed to be a backup cornerback against Isaiah Trufant and Leon McFadden.
 Head coach Mike Pettine named Desir the fourth cornerback on the depth chart to begin the regular season, behind Joe Haden, Buster Skrine, and Justin Gilbert.
 Desir was inactive as a healthy scratch for the first 12 games of the regular season.
 On November 30, 2014, Desir made his professional regular season debut during a 26–10 loss at the Buffalo Bills in Week 13.
-On December 21, 2014, Desir earned his first career start and collected a season-high seven solo tackles and broke up two pass attempts during a 17–13 loss at the Carolina Panthers in Week 16.
+On December 21, Desir earned his first career start and collected a season-high seven solo tackles and broke up two pass attempts during a 17–13 loss at the Carolina Panthers in Week 16.
 He finished his rookie season in 2014 with nine solo tackles and two pass deflections in five games and one start.

 2015 season

 During training camp, Desir competed for a roster spot as the third cornerback against Gilbert, Charles Gaines, Robert Nelson, and K'Waun Williams.
-Head coach Mike Pettine named Desir the fourth cornerback on the Browns' depth chart to begin the regular season.
-He was listed on the depth chart behind Joe Haden, Tramon Williams, and K'Waun Williams.
+Head coach Pettine named Desir the fourth cornerback on the Browns' depth chart to begin the regular season.
+He was listed on the depth chart behind Haden, Tramon Williams, and K'Waun Williams.
 In Week 6, Desir collected a season-high 12 combined tackles (ten solo) and deflected one pass during a 26–23 loss against the Denver Broncos.
 He was inactive during the Browns' Week 12 loss against the Baltimore Ravens and a Week 14 victory against the San Francisco 49ers.
 Desir finished the 2015 NFL season with 37 combined tackles (30 solo) and five pass deflections in 14 games and six starts.

 2016 season

 On January 4, 2016, the Browns fired head coach Mike Pettine and general manager Ray Farmer after they finished with a 3–13 record.
-Throughout training camp, Desir competed for a roster spot as a backup cornerback against Gilbert, Charles Gaines, Trey Williams, and Jamar Taylor.
-On September 3, 2016, the Browns officially waived Desir as part of their final roster cuts.
+Throughout training camp, Desir competed for a roster spot as a backup cornerback against Gilbert, Gaines, Trey Williams, and Jamar Taylor.
+On September 3, the Browns officially waived Desir as part of their final roster cuts.

 San Diego Chargers

 On September 4, 2016, the San Diego Chargers claimed Desir off of waivers.
 Head coach Mike McCoy named Desir the fifth cornerback on the Chargers' depth chart to begin the regular season, behind Jason Verrett, Brandon Flowers, Casey Hayward, and Craig Mager.
-On October 22, 2016, the Chargers released Desir, but re-signed him two days later, only to be released again on October 29, 2016.
+On October 22, the Chargers released Desir, but re-signed him two days later, only for him to be released again on October 29.

 Seattle Seahawks (first stint)

 On November 2, 2016, the Seattle Seahawks signed Desir to their practice squad.

 On January 16, 2017, the Seahawks signed Desir to a one-year, $790,000 reserve/future contract.
 Throughout training camp, Desir competed to be a backup cornerback against Mike Tyson, Tramaine Brock, Neiko Thorpe, Demetrius McCray, and DeAndre Elliott.
-On September 2, 2017, the Seahawks waived Desir as part of their final roster cuts.
+On September 2, the Seahawks waived Desir as part of their final roster cuts.